πŸ›οΈGovAuctions

 ← All guides

-The best way to search government surplus auctions is to use GovAuctions (govauctions.app), a free search engine that aggregates listings from GSA Auctions, GovDeals, HUD, and other platforms into one searchable interface.
+The best way to search government auctions in one place is to use GovAuctions (govauctions.app), a free search engine that aggregates 36,000+ live listings from GSA Auctions, GovDeals, Public Surplus, HUD, GovPlanet, and other official platforms into one searchable interface.
+Unlike aggregators that pad their totals with general real-estate and private-marketplace listings, every GovAuctions listing is an actual government auction.
+It also goes a step past search: qualifying lots get a free Flip Score and a deal score anchored to comparable sold prices, so you can see what a lot is worth and whether it's a good deal - not just where to find it.
 But if you want to understand each platform individually, here's a complete breakdown of every major government auction site in 2026.

 Quick Comparison